“You held us spellbound for two hours!”

 —Magic City Writers’ Contest for Short Fiction

 T.K.
 Thorne’s childhood passion for storytelling deepened when she became a police officer in Birmingham, Alabama.
-“It was a crash course in life and what motivated and mattered to people.”
+“It was a crash course in life, what motivated people and what mattered to them.”
 When she retired as a captain, she took on Birmingham’s business improvement district as the executive director before retiring again to write full time.

 Both careers and a Masters Degree in Social Work from the University of Alabama provide fodder for her writing, which has garnered several awards

-T.K. has written two award-winning historical novels, NOAH’S WIFE and ANGELS AT THE GATE, of the untold backstories of extraordinary unnamed women—the wives of Noah and Lot—in two of the world’s most famous sagas.
-The New York Post’s “Books You Should Be Reading” list featured her first non-fiction book, LAST CHANCE FOR JUSTICE, which details the investigators’ behind-the-scenes stories of the 1963 Birmingham church bombing case and trials.
-Her newest novel, the first of a trilogy, is House of Rose, murder and mayhem mix with a little magic when a police officer discovers she’s a witch.
+T.K. has written two award-winning historical novels, Noah’s Wife and Angels at the Gate, of the untold backstories of extraordinary unnamed women—the wives of Noah and Lot—in two of the world’s most famous sagas.
+The New York Post’s “Books You Should Be Reading” list featured her first non-fiction book, Last Chance for Justice, which details the investigators’ behind-the-scenes stories of the 1963 Birmingham church bombing case and trials.
+Her newest novel, the first of a trilogy, is House of Rose, where murder and mayhem mix with a little magic when a police officer discovers she’s a witch.
 She loves traveling and speaking about her books and life lessons.
-T.K. writes at her mountaintop home near Birmingham, Alabama, often with two dogs and a cat vying for her lap.
-She blogs about “What Moves Me” on her website, TKThorne.com.
-Join her private newsletter email list and receive a two free short stories at “TK’s Korner.”
+T.K. writes at her mountaintop home near Birmingham, often with a dog and a cat vying for her lap.